waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_7.md

 ## Stage 7: Feature Tests for Van & Garage

-:construction: UNDER CONSTRUCTION :construction:
+***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
+Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

-The relevent user stories here are:
+The relevant user stories here are:

 ```
 As a maintainer of the system,